vplesko/NeuralNetworks/README.md

 An implementation of feedforward neural networks in C++.
 NeuralNetwork class can be initiated with a desired architecture, trained on a set of data and then used on real examples.

 This implementation uses neural networks for categorization problems.
 It outputs a number from 0 to 1 for each category, representing a confidence for that category.
 Sigmoid function is used as activation function and gradient descent as optimizer.
+Regularization is used as a measure against overfitting.

 Also included is an example usage for analyzing the MNIST database.
 MNIST is a popular dataset of handwritten digits.
 You can learn more about it here: http://yann.lecun.com/exdb/mnist